Resch-Gabriel-Z/Support-Vector-Machine-Adventures/README.md

 This kind of SVM focuses on creating a linear hyperplane by maximizing a margin between 2 linear separable classes.

+## Multi-class SVM
+A type of SVM that works on classifying a dataset between more than 2 classes.
+Usually this is achieved by training several binary SVMs and build on top of that a separation.

 ## Kernel SVMs

 or non-linear SVMs, they use Kernel methods to map a Dataset, which is non-linear